DiegoStocco/PyPacman/README.md

 ### TODO
 - [ ] Add a menu to change the scale of the display (and maybe some audio settings)
+- [ ] Remove sound delay when dots are eaten